mandafae/Recipeers/README.md

 <br>

-**-Recipeers is a social media app for discovering and sharing recipes.** by [Amanda Freeman](https://github.com/mandafae),  [Dylan Thorwaldson](https://github.com/DTThor), and [Michael Quiroz](https://github.com/cocomjolk), [Rachel Cavin](https://github.com/Rmcavin) built in a week for Galvanize g63 cohort qtr 2 project.
+**-Recipeers is a social media app for discovering and sharing recipes.** by [Amanda Freeman](https://github.com/mandafae),  [Dylan Thorwaldson](https://github.com/DTThor), [Michael Quiroz](https://github.com/cocomjolk), and [Rachel Cavin](https://github.com/Rmcavin).
+It was built in a week for our Galvanize quarter 2 project.

-**-Our goal** is to create a platform for users to interact effortlessly to find, share and try new and interesting recipes with friends and followers.
+**-Our goal** was to create a platform for users to find, share, and try new and interesting recipes with friends and followers.

-Food is a common and popular topic on social media but existing options don't fcilitate easy recipe sharing.
+Food is a common and popular topic on social media but existing options don't facilitate easy recipe sharing.

 ## Technologies: